-- (1) In the event of a conflict between: - (a) the duty of a director of an Aboriginal and Torres Strait Islander corporation to ensure that the corporation comply with its Native Title legislation obligations; and - (b) the director's duty in relation to the corporation under section 588G of the Corporations Act as applied by section 531-1 of this Act;

-(2) The corporation is released from the duty to comply with its Native Title legislation obligations to the extent that complying with them would place a director of the corporation in breach of his or her duty in relation to the corporation under section 588G of the Corporations Act as so applied.
+- (1) In the event of a conflict between: - (a) the duty of a director of an Aboriginal and Torres Strait Islander corporation to ensure that the corporation comply with its Native Title legislation obligations; and - (b) the director's duty in relation to the corporation under section 588G, 588GAB or 588GAC of the Corporations Act as applied by section 531-1 of this Act; - the director's duty under section 588G, 588GAB or 588GAC of the Corporations Act as so applied prevails, and the director is released from the first-mentioned duty, to the extent of the conflict. - (2) The corporation is released from the duty to comply with its Native Title legislation obligations to the extent that complying with them would place a director of the corporation in breach of his or her duty in relation to the corporation under section 588G, 588GAB or 588GAC of the Corporations Act as so applied.